molgenis/molgenis/docs/developer_documentation/beacon.md

 ##### What is a MOLGENIS beacon
 A beacon is a gateway to your data.
 By creating a beacon and pointing at specific data sets within the MOLGENIS database, you allow people to query multiple data sets via one entry point.

+Read more about beacons [here](https://beacon-network.org/#/about).

 The MOLGENIS Beacons are meant to be used with genetic data sets containing at least the following column types:
 * Chromosome